rix1337/docker-ripper/README.md

 ### Am I allowed to use this in a commercial setting?

 _Yes, see [LICENSE.md](https://github.com/rix1337/docker-ripper/blob/master/LICENSE.md).
-If this project is helpful to your organization please send over a donation.
-Just send me a PM on [gitter](https://gitter.im/rix1337)._
+If this project is helpful to your organization please send over a donation on [ko-fi](https://ko-fi.com/J3J4Y2R6).

 ### Do you offer support?